pusher/NWWebSocket/README.md

 )
 ```

-You will then need to include an `import NWWebSocket` statement in any source files where you wish to use the library.
+You will then need to include both `import Network` and `import NWWebSocket` statements in any source files where you wish to use the library.

 ## Usage